 BSc in Formatics Engineering or equivalent.

-Theoretical classes with detailed presentation, using audiovisual means, of concepts, principles and fundamental theories and solving of basic practical exercises to illustrate the practical interest of the subject and exemplify its application to real cases.
-Theoretical-practical classes where the students solve practical exercises, which require the combination of different theoretical concepts and promote critical reasoning.The evaluation, which covers all the taught matters, clearly is focused on both the basic theoretical concepts and the ability to solve complex problems.
+Theoretical classes (T) with detailed presentation, using audiovisual means, of concepts, principles and fundamental theories and solving of basic practical exercises to illustrate the practical interest of the subject and exemplify its application to real cases.
+Practical Laboratorial classes (PL) where the students solve practical exercises, which require the combination of different theoretical concepts and promote critical reasoning.The evaluation, which covers all the taught matters, clearly is focused on both the basic theoretical concepts and the ability to solve complex problems.

 Pattern Recognition (PR) studies the design, development and implementation of systems that recognize patterns in data.
 This course teaches the algorithms that allow to explore applications of RP, formalizing them with analytic models of wide use in many fields.
 Basic concepts, models and tools for the understanding and design of a PRS.
 Through discussion involving the nature and difficulties inherent in a pattern classification problem, we discuss the discrimination of patterns, functions and decision regions, separability of classes and metrics.
 Study of extraction and feature selection, classification models parametric and non-parametric, dimensionality reduction and kernel methods, metrics for evaluating classifiers.
 Students should understand the phases of the PRS, choose the most appropriate classifier for solving a problem, complete their study based on the analysis of results and get knowledge from this analysis.